owensgl/biol525D/Topic_8-9/pca.md

+---
-# Principal Component Analysis in R
+title: "Topic 9 (continued): Principal Component Analysis in R"

-First used cyberduck to download "biol525d.snps.vcf.gz" from your server
+---

+_Note: The sections below require file biol525d.snps.vcf.gz.
+If you didn't generate it, you can download it using the link [here](./biol525d.snps.vcf.gz)._

 ```r
 #First we install some packages
 source("http://bioconductor.org/biocLite.R")